 - Law & Order: Hate Crimes on NBC.
 Uber-producer Dick Wolf garners a 13-episode commitment for what will surely be the feel-good show of the year.
 New series gets introduced via SVU later this year.

 - The Conners at ABC.
 Roseanne Conner is dead.
-At least, that’s what series star John Goodman has hinted recently.
-Am not sure the audience will take kindly to this version without Roseanne Barr, who voice permeates the series.
+Am not sure the audience will take kindly to this spinoff of a re-boot without star Roseanne Barr, whose voice permeates the series.
+Spinoff featuring Goodman, Laurie Metcalf, and Sara Gilbert premiered well but ratings will likely drop throughout the season.
+Prediction: One season and out.
+EP Bruce Helford Explains Why Roseanne Conner Had To Die.

 - Star Trek at CBS All Access.
 Patrick Stewart is set to reprise Jean-Luc Picard.
 Make it so!
 Earl Grey: Hot!